 Construction sites contain numerous hazards that can harm laborers.
 Among these, trench accidents are less common than a slip-and-fall, but have a high chance of resulting in serious injuries for the workers.
 While these incidents may be caused by the dangerous nature of the work or the possible careless actions of an employee, the end result is often the same: devastating injuries and even fatalities.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our New York construction accident lawyers have seen the devastation resulting from these incidents.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our New York construction accident lawyers have seen the devastation resulting from these incidents.
 Through our representation, injured victims or the families of those killed in trench accidents have received the compensation they deserved.
 Our compassion and insight into workers' compensation can help you find success.
 Call us at (212) 986-7353 for a no-cost consultation concerning your losses.

 In order to lay pipes, cables, and wires underground laborers need to dig into the ground and work for extended periods of time within trenches.
 While these structures are reinforced with mesh, metal, and wood, they can still be unstable.
 The ground may shift over time because of continued work in the area and cause greater instability and eventually a collapse.

 Trench accidents are categorized as a type of "caught-in-between" accident by the Occupational Safety and Health Administration (OSHA); one of the "Fatal Four" causes of injury and death among construction workers.

 OSHA has requirements in place to protect construction workers in excavations and trenches, along with safety programs that address the unique dangers of working in trenches.
 Trenching and excavation hazards that cause the most injuries and fatalities fall into four major classifications: